nens/threedi-docs/source/d_sewerage.rst

 #.
 The manholes must have manhole_indicators (what kind of manhole it is) and calculation_type.
 The calculation_type defines whether, and how, the water can flow in or out of the manhole.

 #.
 In case of a purely 1D sewerage model, the manhole storage area has to be defined in the global settings.
-This determines the size of the 'cylinder' that is used as a substitute to determine the volume at street level when the water rises above the drain_level in case of connection manholes.
+This determines the size of the 'cylinder' that is used as a substitute to determine the volume at street level when the water rises above the drain_level in case of connected manholes.

 Structures